ublue-os/image-template/README.md

   - `S3_REGION` - The region your bucket lives in.
 If you do not know then set this value to `auto`.
   - `S3_ENDPOINT` - This value will be specific to the bucket as well.

-Once the workflow is done, you'll find it either in your S3 bucket or as part of the summary under `Artifacts` after the workflow is completed.
+Once the workflow is done, you'll find the disk images either in your S3 bucket or as part of the summary under `Artifacts` after the workflow is completed.

 #### Container Signing